BA (Hons) Production & Technical Arts: Stage & Screen

 Tuition fees

-There isn't an application fee for Production & Technical Arts courses.
+£27.50 UCAS fee (for 6 choices).
+There is no additional application fee for Production & Technical Arts courses.

 Application deadline

-Interviews will be held from November 2022 through to July 2023, we encourage early applications.
+Application form and interview.
+Interviews will be held from November 2023 onwards.
+We encourage early applications.

 About the course